 “The combination of increasing sea surface temperature and salinity is going to make it harder for some species while others will adapt and emerge victorious.
 We are trying to understand which characteristics of the species make them more sensitive and less resilient to climate change,” Chakraborty told Mongabay-India at the India Biodiversity Meet, at the Indian Statistical Institute where an abstract of the team’s latest study was presented.

 The five species on the team’s radar are Tangra (Mystus sp.), Pabda or butterfish (Ompok sp.), Ranga (Parambassis sp.), Dari (Esomus sp.), Kholse (Colisa sp.).

 Pabda (Ompok pabda), Kholse (Colisa fasciata), Akash tangra (Mystus gulio) are some of the species documented to be among those whose population has drastically declined in the last thirty years.

-Chakraborty says his research shows undesirable temperature and salinity is triggering a shift in both the reproductive season and the site of fishes.
+Chakraborty said his research shows undesirable temperature and salinity is triggering a shift in both the reproductive season and the site of fishes.
 Warming waters drive some species to move deeper into the water.

 “This in turn hampers the male to female ratio of a particular habitat.
 These stress factors (salinity and temperature variability) have a long-term effect on abundance and distribution.
-Such climatic stress is linked to reproductive performance in fish as they affect the respective enzymes and hormones,” he says.
+Such climatic stress is linked to reproductive performance in fish as they affect the respective enzymes and hormones,” he said.

 Beating ‘stress’ with predictive modelling